 5. Grantee Reporting

-We invite you to tell us about the progress of your grant proposal at our all-member Grants Update meeting at a date and location to be determined.
-We also ask you to submit a report at the end of your Grant period; you will be reminded via email after 1 year and again after 2 years, when the Grant period is complete.
+We invite you to tell us about the progress of your grant proposal at our all-member Grants Update Meeting in the fall of 2023.
+We will also ask you to submit a report at the end of your Grant period; you will be reminded via email after 1 year and again after 2 years, when the Grant period is complete.